PPC Retainer Vs In-House: The Real Break-Even Point for B2B Companies

 The goal is to get 80% of the maintenance done capably in-house with a junior resource, leaving the 20% high-leverage strategy to an outside expert.

 This is a maintenance-focused framework where the junior team member manages the basics and tracks key metrics, and the expert steers the ship during regular check-ins, preventing costly strategic errors.
+To avoid scope creep, it's essential to define clear boundaries and responsibilities for both the junior team member and the expert, ensuring each party understands their deliverables.
+Regular reviews of deliverables help prevent scope creep and keep everyone focused on high-impact activities.
 This approach makes PPC much easier to manage internally and yields better results for far less than the $9,000/month agency retainer.

-✅ Practical Takeaway: Stop Paying Retainers and Start Building
+✅ Practical Takeaway: Stop Paying A Marketing Retainer and Start Building

 You don't.
 That's what I do.